temporalio/edu-errstrat-java-code/demos/error-progagation/README.md

 ## Run the Python Activity

-1. Change directories into the `activity` directory
+1. Change into the `activity` directory
 2. Create a virtual environment and activate it
 ```bash
 python -m venv venv